EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

 [Markdown](https://plugins.jetbrains.com/plugin/7793-markdown) is an IDE extension that provides the capability to edit Markdown files within the IDE and see the rendered HTML in a live preview.
 To install it, choose `Plugins` from the [**IntelliJ IDEA**](https://www.jetbrains.com/idea/) welcome screen and then, on the `Marketplace` tab search for "Markdown".
 Within the listed plugins, click "Install" on the right one and follow the "Wizard" instructions to install it.

+##### 4.14.2.3.
+Install JPA Buddy

+[JPA Buddy](https://plugins.jetbrains.com/plugin/15075-jpa-buddy) is an IDE extension that helps developers work efficiently with Hibernate, EclipseLink, Spring Data JPA, Flyway, Liquibase, Lombok, MapStruct, and other related technologies in both Java and Kotlin.
+To install it, choose `Plugins` from the [**IntelliJ IDEA**](https://www.jetbrains.com/idea/) welcome screen and then, on the `Marketplace` tab search for "JPA Buddy".
+Within the listed plugins, click "Install" on the right one and follow the "Wizard" instructions to install it.

 #### 4.14.3.
 Set code formatters

 ##### 4.14.3.1.
 Java